CharlesTaylor7/gemini/README.md

 - it feels jerky during the snap

 #### Bugs
-- on starting a drag, the intersection disks visibly sink down into ring.
-    - this is because they are normally  2 disks on top of each other, and one hides during a drag
 - labels do not rescale to fit disk size

 ### Future Work